TetsuroAndo/HAVOC/README.md

-# CTF Automator
+# HAVOC

-CTF Automator is an advanced system for automatically analyzing and solving Capture The Flag (CTF) challenges.
+HAVOC is an advanced system for automatically analyzing and solving Capture The Flag (CTF) challenges.
 It uses a combination of specialized diagnostic tools, analyzers, exploiters, and LLM-powered agents to identify vulnerabilities and extract flags.

 ## Features